fleschutz/PowerShell/Docs/list-user-groups.md

 ## list-user-groups.ps1 - Lists the user groups on the local computer

-This script lists the user groups on the local computer.
+This PowerShell script lists the user groups on the local computer.

 ## Parameters
 ```powershell